pikede/FavTeam/README.md

 Improvements that can be made:
 - Espresso tests
 - base Url and api key should have been put into config files
+- remove appending of strings! (due to time constraints)